Linkash-77/ML_sentiment_summarizer/README.md

 # ML_sentiment_summarizer
-a comment summarization process with sentiment analysis
+A comment summarization process with sentiment analysis